timojaask/AudioFetchSDKEnergyImpact/README.md

 I've run this test for 30 minutes, and the SDK kept trying to discover the entire time, keeping the energy impact high.

-It would be better from battery saving point of view if the SDK timed out after a short while (maybe 1 minute or so) of unsuccessfully trying to discover AudioFetch hardware.
+It would be better from battery saving point of view if the SDK timed out after a short while (maybe 30 seconds or so) of unsuccessfully trying to discover AudioFetch hardware.
 Then try again only when `resetDiscovery` is called or the device entered a new network.